natnew/EmailTemplatesGen/README.md

 streamlit run app.py
 ```

+The app now includes a **Workflow** dashboard summarising the notebooks,
+a **Play** tab for generating and sending emails through Outlook, and a
+template manager backed by SharePoint.

 ## Outlook Integration and API Key

 Integration with Microsoft Outlook is handled through the Microsoft Graph API.